warp-contracts/gateway/README.md

 1. The Sync Arweave Peers Task - this task is responsible for loading information about currently active peers and rank them by the amount of synced blocks and response times.
-2. The Sync Blocks Task - this task is responsible for loading and indexing SmartWeave interaction transactions from the newly mined blocks
+2. The Sync Transactions Task - this task is responsible for loading and indexing SmartWeave interaction transactions from the newly mined blocks
-3. Confirm Transactions Task - the most complicated task, responsible for confirming transactions.
+3. Confirm Interactions Task - the most complicated task, responsible for confirming transactions.

    - It takes the first PARALLEL_REQUESTS, non-confirmed transactions with block height lower than current - MIN_CONFIRMATIONS.